-This work intercompared ED-XRF and PIXE measurements, done by different laboratories, on PM{10} samples collected at different sites on quartz and Teflon substrates.
-The focus was to evaluate LODs, repeatability, and correction factors to use ED-XRF on quartz substrates also for light elements (i.e. Na, Mg, Al, and P) starting from the calibration used for Teflon substrates.
+This work intercompared ED-XRF and PIXE measurements, done by different laboratories, on PM10 samples collected at different sites on quartz and Teflon substrates.
+The focus was to evaluate LODs, repeatability and correction factors to use ED-XRF on quartz substrates also for light elements (i.e. Na, Mg, Al, and P) starting from the calibration used for Teflon substrates.
 The main findings are outlined below.
-LODs on quartz substrates were significantly larger than those on Teflon for the majority of the elements, with the exclusion of Cl, Mn, Cu, and Rb that had comparable LODs for the two substrates.
-LODs of light elements were generally larger compared to those of high atomic number, especially for quartz substrates, with the exception of Ca.

-Repeated measurements on Micromatter standards showed very stable results for several months (up to 18 months).
-The average repeatability of measurements of standards was better than 5 % (i.e. nominal uncertainty of the standards) for all elements analysed.
-Repeatability on PM{10} samples collected on Teflon substrates was, on average, better than 10% for the majority of the elements analysed and better than 5% for several elements.
+- LODs on quartz substrates were significantly larger than those on Teflon for the majority of the elements, with the exclusion of Cl, Mn, Cu, and Rb that had comparable LODs for the two substrates.
+LODs of light elements were generally larger compared to those of high atomic number, especially for quartz substrates, with the exception of Ca. - Repeated measurements on Micromatter standards showed very stable results for several months (up to 18 • months).
+The average repeatability of measurements of standards were better than 5% (i.e. nominal uncertainty of the standards) for all elements analysed.
+Repeatability on $PM{10}$ samples collected on quartz and on Teflon substrates was comparable and, on average, better than 10% for the majority of the elements analysed and better than 5% for several elements. - Comparison of analysis on Teflon samples for twenty elements obtained by the different laboratories showed good correlation with concentrations in the range of $\pm 15\%$ of the 1:1 line for most of the elements and laboratories.
+Larger differences, 25%-30%, were observed comparing ED-XRF with PIXE for some elements (Al, Si, S, and Ti).

-Figure 7. (a) Averages and interquartile ranges (i.e. 25th-75th percentiles) of the C{quartz}/C{Teflon} ratios measured at the different laboratories. (b) Comparison of the average C{quartz}/C{Teflon} ratios with the corresponding slope of the linear fit between concentrations measured on quartz and Teflon.
-The dashed red line is 1 : 1.
-Error bars represent the interquartile ranges (i.e. 25th-75th percentiles).

-Comparison of analysis on Teflon samples for 20 elements obtained by the different laboratories showed good correlation with concentrations in the range of ± 15 % of the 1 : 1 line for most of the elements and laboratories.
-Larger differences, 25 %-30 %, were observed comparing ED-XRF with PIXE for some elements (Al, Si, S, and Ti).
 Worse agreement between the different laboratories was observed for the determination of Ni, Mn, and Rb.
-Offsets > 10 ng cm-2 were sporadically observed for Cu and K.

-Comparison of measurements on samples collected on quartz and Teflon substrates showed that on quartz Si was obviously too abundant on blanks and thus not measurable; Rb and Ni were not well correlated between the two substrates at the typical concentrations of this study.
+Offsets > 10 ng cm-2 ng/cm-were sporadically observed for Cu and K. - Comparison of measurements on samples collected on quartz and Teflon substrates showed that on quartz Si was obviously too abundant on blanks and thus not measurable; Rb and Ni were not well correlated between the two substrates at the typical concentrations of this study.
 The remaining 17 elements were well correlated, with Pearson coefficients larger than 0.7 for the majority of the cases.
-The average ratios $C{\text{quartz}}/C{\text{Teflon}}$ of the majority of elements and laboratories were in the range 0.6 ± 0.1 (for light elements, due to self-absorption effects) to 1.1 ± 0.1 for heavy elements.

-Results showed that reasonable results could be obtained on quartz substrates for 17 elements, including Na, Mg, and Al for instruments having sufficient emission energy and a method optimised for these elements, using calibration on Teflon and opportune corrections based on the ratios of $C{\text{quartz}}/C{\text{Teflon}}$.
-However, the corrections depend on the instrument and method used for the analysis.
+The average ratios Cquartz/CTeflon of the majority of elements and laboratories were in the range $0.6\pm0.1$ (for light elements, due to self-absorption effects) to $1.1\pm0.1$ for heavy elements. - Results showed that reasonable results could be obtained on quartz substrates for 17 elements, including Na, Mg, and Al for instruments having sufficient emission energy and a method optimised for these elements, using calibration on Teflon and opportune corrections based on the ratios Cquartz/CTeflon.
+However, the corrections are depending on the instrument and method used for the analysis.

-Despite the higher LODs, ED-XRF on quartz filters remains advantageous in specific applications thanks to its non-destructive nature, fast and simple sample handling with minimal contamination risks, and its sufficient sensitivity to many elements relevant to atmospheric PM studies.
-These features make it particularly suitable for integrated platforms where multiple analyses (e.g. carbon, ions, oxidative potential) are performed on a single filter.
-Further studies on the application of ED-XRF to multi-elemental measurements on quartz filter may benefit from the availability of suitable standards deposited on quartz substrates.
-Data availability.
-All data are available upon reasonable request from the corresponding author (antonio.pennetta@cnr.it).
+Despite the higher LODs, ED-XRF on quartz filters remains advantageous in specific applications thanks to its nondestructive nature, fast and simple sample handling with minimal contamination risks, and its sufficient sensitivity for many elements relevant to atmospheric PM studies.
+These features make it particularly suitable for integrated platforms where multiple analyses (e.g., carbon, ions, oxidative potential) are performed on a single filter.
+Further studies on the application of ED-XRF to multi-elemental measurements on quartz filter may benefits from the availability of suitable standards deposited on quartz substrates.